This post may contain affiliate links! I will receive a commission, at no extra cost to you, if you purchase something recommended here.

 - Top of the Rock tickets: General Admission Pricing – Adults $38, Children (6-12) $32, Seniors (62+) $36

-- Included in: The Sightseeing Pass, CityPASS, CityPASS C3, New York Pass, The Explorer Pass
+- Passes included in: The Sightseeing Pass, CityPASS, CityPASS C3, New York Pass, The Explorer Pass

-Even though you won’t find Liz Lemon wandering the halls of 30 Rock, the Top of the Rock is our first option for the best observatories in New York City.
+Even though you won’t find Liz Lemon wandering the halls of 30 Rock, the Top of the Rock in Rockefeller Center is our first option for the best observatories in New York City.
 Its view gives a unique vantage point of the city.

 Instead of observing the former RCA building from the Empire State Building, you get a clear picture of the iconic skyscraper from Top of the Rock.
 It’s also close enough to Central Park to enjoy a sweeping view of the park in all its splendor.